 Firstly, let’s talk room layout.
-In my studio I have my beanbag 2 metres away from the window at a 45 deg angle to the light source.
-This works for me because of, the size of my light source – floor to ceiling windows.
-If your light source is smaller, you will need to place your bean bag closer to the window.
+In my studio, I have my beanbag 2 metres away from the window at a 45 degree angle to the light source.
+This distance works for me because of the size of my light source.
+In the image below, you’ll see I have floor to ceiling windows, with a frosted coating.
+(In my previous home studio, I used sheer curtains to soften the light.)

 When using artificial light, the principles are the same in terms of how you setup your posing bag and your light.
 However, once again, this depends on the size and strength of your light, as you can see here.

 A great tip for getting a nice smooth background on the posing bag is to use blankets that have a little stretch in them.
 This allows you to pull them nice and tight when you’re clamping them to your background stand.
-This will reduce any unwanted creases and save you so much time in photoshop.
+This will reduce any unwanted creases and save you so much time in Photoshop.

 I hope this helps with your aim to create your own perfect bean bag set up.
 Remember, your set up should be based on your needs and your processes.
 What works for me, will be different for you, and that’s ok.